rfielding/octaveRounder/README.md

 ![LinkSprite MIDI Shield](images/midishield.jpg)
 ![Olimex MIDI Shield](images/midishield2.jpg)

 Stack them together.
 Be very careful to align the pins correctly before plugging into USB (ie: the power source), or you can damage the board.
-Then use the Arduino SDK to upload [octaveRounder.ino](octaveRounder.ino) into the Arduino boardi over the USB (press the 'Raw' button to get a downloadable link in your browser that you can right click to save-as).
+Then use the Arduino SDK to upload [octaveRounder.ino](octaveRounder.ino) into the Arduino board over the USB (press the 'Raw' button to get a downloadable link in your browser that you can right click to save-as).

 >Note that in order to load programs, the MIDI shield usually
 >needs to be disabled with a switch/jumper during the program